-Detecting and tracking the position of a mobile user is an increasingly important feature in many mobile applications.
-In this work we study how cheap and energy-efficient air pressure sensors measuring the altitude could be used, as a complement to the dominant GPS system.
-The cornerstone of our approach is that a huge amount of route data, collected with GPS devices, is available in various cloud services.
-The location detection and route tracking task thus becomes a question of matching the collected altitude traces with the altitude curves of stored data to find the best matching routes.
-Here we build a prototype system of crowd-sourced database containing only altitude data.
-How accurately this stored altitude traces is the key question of our study.
+Design/methodology/approach: The cornerstone of our approach is that a huge amount of route data, collected with GPS devices, is available in various cloud services.
+In order to evaluate the mechanism of matching routes with altitude data, we build a prototype system of crowd-sourced database containing only altitude data of different routes along different modes of transport.
+How accurately this stored altitude data could be matched with the collected altitude traces is the key question of our study.